Title: The Smart Money Woman

 - Look beyond making money, seek to create value, to make an impact.

 There’s some humour and general consideration of what it means to live in Nigeria.

 I consider this book helpful in that the vibe it gives off is one of the author trying to help the reader.
-She goes ahead to critically explain even the downside to engaging an investment firm.
-What questions you should ask, she insists no one should dismiss your concerns.
+She goes ahead to critically explain even the downside to engaging an investment firm, what questions you should ask etc. She insists no one should dismiss your concerns.
 In essence, be the boss of your own money.